A timeless retirement

 OPEN YOUR ARMS TO THE UNKNOWN, TAKE THE PLUNGE WITH RANA GORGANI AND DISCOVER THE TRANSCENDENTAL EXPERIENCE.

-ENTER THE DANCE OF WHIRLING DERVISHES AND ALL THAT ACCOMPANIES SAMA.
+ENTER THE DANCE OF WHIRLING DErvISHES AND ALL THAT ACCOMPANIED SAMA.

 LEARNING DAF WITH POWERFUL SOUNDS, SACRED AND CATCHY SONGS, RITUALS WITH SYMBOLS.